Thursday, November 26, 2020

 My day begins and ends with you

-I know I did a somersault off the top bunk of the bunkbed but I don’t remember it – my sister told me the story.
+I know I did a somersault off the top bunk of the bunkbed, but I don’t remember it – my sister told me the story.
 I landed on my feet!

-My time in New Britain was idyllic but for some reason I don’t remember much of my dad.
+My time in New Britain was idyllic, but for some reason, I don’t remember much of my Dad.
 I know he worked long hours as a mechanic.
 I think he worked at a Texaco station.
 It was near a firehouse, I do remember that.
 A firehouse with a brass pole to slide down.
 Dad took us there at least once.

-My Uncle Kenny (mom’s younger brother who was in the Navy and saw action in the South Pacific), Aunt Rose, and Cousin Judy lived nearby.
+My Uncle Kenny (mom’s younger brother, who was in the Navy and saw action in the South Pacific), Aunt Rose, and Cousin Judy lived nearby.

-Living in that housing must have been like living in an American Legion or VFW; every man, and maybe some women, had served.
+Living in that housing complex must have been like living in an American Legion or VFW; every man, and maybe some women, had served.
 I suspect everyone couldn't wait to move out and get back into the real world.

 57 Ridgewood Street, New Britain as it is today.